 |CO2||46g/km (ADR combined)|

-Mitsubishi was one of the earliest adopters of plug-in hybrid technology with the Outlander PHEV the most well-known example of the technology in Australia.
-The company has now dramatically dropped entry prices by almost $5000 making the PHEV accessible to more buyers.
+Mitsubishi was one of the earliest adopters of plug-in hybrid technology, with the Outlander PHEV the most well-known example of the breed in Australia.
+The company has now dramatically dropped entry prices by almost $5000, making the PHEV accessible to more buyers.

 The Outlander's PHEV system uses an electric motor on each axle with the front producing 60kW/137Nm and the rear 60kW/195Nm.
 This is paired with a 2.0-litre petrol engine (87kW/186Nm) which drives the front wheels at speeds above 70km/h and acts to top-up the charge on the 12kWh Lithium-ion battery.